 Ryedale Folk Museum is an open-air Museum with historic buildings.
 There are a variety of floor and ground surfaces, some of which are uneven by nature.

 All buildings have ground floor access but unfortunately some buildings have one or two (mostly small) steps to enter them.
-This is applicable to the White Cottage and the photographic daylight studio.
-There is an upstairs are in the Manor House, which has no access other than by an inside wooden spiral staircase or an outside stone set of steps.
-These areas compromise a very small part of the Museum.
+This is applicable to Pickard’s Cottage (one small step) and the Daylight Photographic Studio (two large steps).
+These buildings are a small percentage of the Museum.